Sitecore-Hackathon/2019-Incognito/documentation/README.md

 Expected result: React web application on 3000 port is started, you are able to send text data and recieve graph with emotions

 13. Open sc.package directory in this repository.
 Download ..... package.
 14. Install ....... package on Sitecore instance.
-In case of any conflicts, please choose Overwrite option and continue.
+In case of any conflicts, please choose Merge-Clear option and continue.
 15. Run smart publish of website
 16. If you have used any other port from 8080 step then open `Emotion.Foundation.LexisAnalysis.config` configuration and change `Emotion.Foundation.LexisAnalysis.LexisTextAnalysisServerUrl` setting
 17. Make additional configuration for XConnect.
 It is described [here](https://doc.sitecore.com/developers/91/sitecore-experience-platform/en/deploy-a-custom-model.html) in details